-Many patients seek sciatica chiropractic treatment near Alberta, and each patient reports varying symptoms of sciatica.
+Many patients seek a sciatica chiropractor in Calgary, and each patient reports varying symptoms of sciatica.
 In general, the pain originates from the location of the pinched or irritated nerve.
 One key feature of a sciatica diagnosis is having the problem arise from the spine, usually near the lumbar or sacral spinal regions.

 People who suffer from sciatica experience the following symptoms:

 - Pain caused by a particular position or may happen without cause

 - Dull, chronic pain that does not get better

 - Symptoms that may be predictable or may move around often